JayJayArr/cardnoconverter/README.md

 - Hex
 - ASCII
 - BCD

-  Each format is also available in reverse
+Each format is also created in reverse bit order

 ### Output information